 Proposed Modified WGQ Standard No. 4.3.67

-A Transportation Service Provider which determines to provide new services which do not utilize existing transaction sets via NAESB WGQ EBB/EDM, should, prior to implementation, submit a request for standardization to NAESB WGQincluding descriptions of the EBB/EDM, EDI/EDM and, as applicable, FF/EDM implementation.
+A Transportation Service Provider may implement functionality fornew services which do not utilize existing transaction sets via NAESB WGQ EBB/EDM upon submittal of a request to NAESB for consideration of standardization for the new functionality,including descriptions of the EBB/EDM, EDI/EDM, and, as applicable, FF/EDM implementations.
+Should NAESB choose not to standardize a requested functionality, the requesting party may continue to provide such functionality in a non-standardized manner.

 Request R11018